-The following listing is alphabetical by Pedal Maker Brand - with well over 500 pedals covered across 111 key brands.
+The following listing is alphabetical by Pedal Maker Brand - with over 1,000 pedals covered across circa 130 key brands / makers.

 The Amps in the title is actually more Pre-Amp pedals, as that is the bread and butter for this outfit really - with the PBF Flanger (Pedal-board friendly) their one product of note for me:

 I know Christian's company mostly though its smart Whateverb and Dream Reaper pedals.
 There are currently just 5 pedals in the collection - 3 medium, one regular compact and one sort of mini - all are worthy of consideration and all do one or more things outside typical norms, a smart up-and-coming pedal-builder.